Street Photography Workshop

 • Independent shooting time over lunch

-• Reviewing and editing images with intent
+• Reviewing and editing images to align with intent

 • Group discussion and reflection